Peshawar District: Durrani Empire

+Sikh Empire

+Ranjit Singh invaded Peshawar in 1818, but handed its rule to Peshawar Sardars as vassals.
+Following the Sikh victory against Azim Khan at Nowshera in March 1823, Ranjit Singh captured Peshawar again and reinstated Yar Mohammed as the governor.
+By 1830, Peshawar's economy was noted by Scottish explorer Alexander Burnes to have sharply declined, with Ranjit Singh's forces having destroyed the city's palace and agricultural fields.
+Much of Peshawar's caravan trade from Kabul ceased on account of skirmishes between Afghan and Sikh forces, as well as a punitive tax levied on merchants by Ranjit Singh's forces.
+Singh's government also required Peshawar to forfeit much of its leftover agricultural output to the Sikhs as tribute, while agriculture was further decimated by a collapse of the dried fruit market in north India.
+Singh appointed Neapolitan mercenary Paolo Avitabile as administrator of Peshawar, who is remembered for having unleashed a reign of terror; his time in Peshawar is known as a time of "gallows and gibbets".
+The city's famous Mahabat Khan Mosque, built in 1630 in the Jeweler's Bazaar, was badly damaged and desecrated by the Sikh occupation.
+The Sikh Empire formally annexed Peshawar in 1834 following advances from the armies of Hari Singh Nalwa, bringing the city under direct control of the Sikh Empire's Lahore Durbar.
+An 1835 attempt by Dost Muhammad Khan to re-occupy the city was unsuccessful after being unable to breach the Peshawar fort's defenses.
+Sikh settlers from Punjab were settled in the city during Sikh rule; the city's only remaining Gurdwaras were built by Hari Singh Nalwa to accommodate the newly settled Sikhs.
+The Sikhs also rebuilt the Bala Hissar fort during their occupation of the city.

 Demographics

 Population

 As of the 2023 census, Peshawar district has 690,976 households and a population of 4,758,762.
 The district has a sex ratio of 103.99 males to 100 females and a literacy rate of 53%: 65% for males and 41% for females.
 1,355,625 (28.54% of the surveyed population) are under 10 years of age.
 Approximately 1,905,975 (40.05%) live in urban areas.

 Languages

 At the time of the 2023, 93.07% of the district’s population spoke Pashto, 3.79% Hindko, 1.8% Urdu and 0.55% Punjabi as their first language.
 Due to the settlement of Afghan refugees and language shift Pashto has gained ground at the expense of Hindko.
+Other minority spoken languages are Gujari and Kohistani.
+As per 2023 estimates by Tablue Public in Peshawar District Gujari along with Kohistani is spoken by 0.10% of the population.

 According to linguists, the nearly-extinct Tirahi language was likely spoken in the region before the arrival of the Afghans.

 Ethnic groups

 The main ethnic groups in Peshawar district are: